Correspondents

 • Aka: Peggy; Planny; Miss Planta

-• Biography: Margaret Planta was born in 1754 to the Rev. Andrew 'Andrea' Planta, who worked as a tutor and teacher in various countries before moving to London in 1752 where he later started working for the British Museum.
+• Biography: Margaret Planta was born in 1754 to the Rev. Andrew ‘Andrea’ Planta, who worked as a tutor and teacher in various countries before moving to London in 1752, where he later started working for the British Museum.
 Her sister Frederica was a teacher at the royal court, where she died in 1778.
-Margaret Planta took over after her death and taught English to the Royal Prince and Princesses.
+Margaret Planta took over after her death and taught English to the Royal Princes and Princesses.
 Amongst the children, she was known as Planny or Peggy.
-She became close friends with Mary Hamilton at Court as the two women shared the same job title.
-Margaret even took over some of Mary Hamilton’s duties whilst Mary Hamilton was away from Court.
+She became close friends with Mary Hamilton.
+Margaret even took over some of Mary Hamilton's duties while Hamilton was away from Court.
 The two wrote frequently to each other of royal gossip and family news.

 • Project ID: MPP